aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/xlsm-to-xlsx/_index.md

 ---
-title: Convert XLSM to XLSX using Android
+title: Aspose.Cells Cloud for Android - Convert XLSM to XLSX
-description: Utilizing the Aspose.Cells Cloud SDK for Android to convert a XLSM format file to a XLSX format file.
+description: Use Aspose.Cells Cloud Android SDK to effortlessly convert XLSM spreadsheets to XLSX.
+Fast, reliable REST conversion—try it now and integrate into your Android app.
 kwords: Excel, Convert XLSM to XLSX, REST, Android
 howto: How to convert XLSM to XLSX using Aspose.Cells Cloud Android library.
 ---